-- 12.1 All Tender envelopes and packages must be delivered to the Solicitor to the Council & Monitoring Officer or his duly authorised representative at the Council's Main Office and immediately on receipt will be consecutively numbered.
-And marked with the date and time of receipt.
-The envelope and/or package will then be retained in the custody of the Solicitor to the Council & Monitoring Officer or his duly authorised representative until the time appointed for the opening. - 12.2 Any tender received after the date and time indicated for the receipt of tenders shall not be considered unless in the opinion of the Solicitor to the Council and Monitoring Officer there is clear evidence that the tender was posted or hand delivered or, if previously approved as above, despatched by electronic means before the date and time for receipt of tenders has passed in which case the Solicitor to the Council and Monitoring Officer will have discretion to admit the tender to opening and consideration.
-Subject to this exception, tenders which are received late shall be retained unopened by the Solicitor to the Council and Monitoring Officer until after the result of the tendering process has been published to tenderers.
+- 12.1 All Tender documentation should be submitted using the Council's eProcurement system. - 12.2 Any tender received after the date and time indicated for the receipt of tenders shall not be considered unless in the opinion of the Solicitor to the Council and Monitoring Officer there is clear evidence that the tender was despatched by electronic means before the date and time for receipt of tenders has passed in which case the Solicitor to the Council and Monitoring Officer will have discretion to admit the tender to opening and consideration.